Marloxo/Tower-Defense-Game/Documentation/Guide.md

 ## 10. Stage ten:
 Add a missile that will explode on impact.

-- First we will work on Missile Launcher  **Missile** by adding a new material
+- First, we will work on Missile Launcher  **Missile** by adding a new material
 - Then change `HitTarget()` Method to check for **`explosionRadius`**
   - If in this range then call `Explode()` method
      - which will see what it hits and look through all of the things that it hit